ariasmarina/FAfluxes/README.md

 The code describes the calculation of emergence biomass rate, which will be used later for the calculation of FA fluxes.

 First, emergent biomass was summed among the two sampling days to obtain the total emergence biomass over a week.
-Then, emergent biomass was standarized to 1m2 considering the width of the flume in each section i.e. upper reach (trap "up"): 0.7cm i.e. middle reach (trap "mid"): 0.75 cm i.e. downstream reach (trap "down") 0.8 cm
+Then, emergent biomass was standardised to 1m2 considering the width of the flume in each section i.e. upper reach (trap "up"): 0.7cm i.e. middle reach (trap "mid"): 0.75 cm i.e. downstream reach (trap "down") 0.8 cm

 The total biomass per week was then converted to rate (mg/m2/d).
 Finally, data was averaged among the three traps, obtaining the mean emergence biomass (mg/m2/d) (n=48).
-A new dataset is created entitled "mean_biomass.csv".
+A new dataset is created, entitled "mean_biomass.csv".

 ### mean_biomass.csv
 x: number of observation